This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-The chance of dying from a TBE infection can range from less than 2% – 40%, dependent on which type of infection you get.1
+The chance of dying from a TBE infection can range from less than 2% – 40%, dependent on which type of infection you get.2

 • How do you get tick-borne encephalitis?

-Being bitten by a tick carrying the virus which causes the disease or by ingesting unpasteurised dairy products (such as milk and cheese) from infected animals.1
+Being bitten by a tick carrying the virus which causes the disease or by ingesting unpasteurised dairy products (such as milk and cheese) from infected animals.2

 • Which countries are affected by tick-borne encephalitis?

 Tick-borne encephalitis found in many countries in Europe and Asia (see map).
-There is greater risk in forested areas.1
+There is greater risk in forested areas.2

 • What are the symptoms of tick-borne encephalitis?

 Many TBE infections do not show any symptoms.
-If symptoms do occur, this can take up to 28 days and may include fever, headache, muscle pain or tiredness.1,2
+If symptoms do occur, this can take up to 28 days and may include nausea, fever, headache, muscle pain or tiredness.2,3

 • How serious is tick-borne encephalitis?

-Most people recover fully but, in rare cases, infection leads to inflammation of the tissue surrounding the brain (meningitis) and the brain itself (encephalitis).
-When this happens, symptoms can include confusion, difficulty with speech or balance and seizures.1
+Most people recover fully, but in a few cases, infection leads to inflammation of the tissue surrounding the brain (meningitis) and the brain itself (encephalitis).
+When this happens, symptoms can include confusion, difficulty with speech, weakness or loss of movement in parts of the body and seizures.2,3

 • Can I prevent getting tick-borne encephalitis?